thacherT1D/webdevstuff/Javascript_and_the_Browser/HTML__JS_Form_Validation.desc.md

 ### HTML5 Validation
 First, we need to make it easy for humans with good intentions to use our interface.
 We can use a number of HTML5 capabilities to do this, such as tabindex, input types, and patterns.

-*(Required)* [Read this article about HTML5 Forms](http://diveintohtml5.info/forms.html), focus specifically on input types and [validation](http://diveintohtml5.info/forms.html#validation).
+*(Required)* [You should have read this article last night](http://diveintohtml5.info/forms.html), so we should be ready to rock.

-After that, given the form below, change it to use HTML5 form validation techniques.
+Given the form below, change it to use HTML5 form validation techniques.
 Make sure:

  * Email fields are type="email"